marcolertora/bareos-tasks-plugins/xenserver/README.md

 }
 ```

-nclude the Plugin in the fileset definition on the director
+Include the Plugin in the fileset definition on the director
 ```
 FileSet {
     Name = "client-data"